 That said, we go to the other side of our answer.

-…but NO, Christian Couples Should NOT Rely Only on Doing Devotions Together.
+…but NO, Dating Couples Should NOT Rely Only on Doing Devotions Together.

-We are firm believers that we cannot have purposeful and Christ-centered relationships if we are not living purposeful and Christ-centered lives as individuals…and yes, we mean even for married couples!
+We are firm believers that we cannot have purposeful and Christ-centered relationships if we are not living purposeful and Christ-centered lives as individuals…and yes, we mean also for dating couples (and even for married couples)!

 Having your own quiet time helps ensure that you are COMPLETE IN CHRIST, even apart from any other HUMAN PARTNER, and that HE ALONE is your source of everything.
 While there may be exceptions to this, here are some USUAL pitfalls for those who focus only on “couple quiet time”: